jacobamrine/selfhosted-traefik-proxy/README.md

 - Traefik reverse proxy managed with Docker Compose
 - Docker provider with containers hidden by default
 - HTTP and HTTPS entrypoints
-- Let's Encrypt certificate generation using the HTTP challenge
+- Let's Encrypt certificate generation using HTTP challenge or Cloudflare API
 - External Docker network for proxied services
 - Optional Traefik dashboard protected with Basic Auth
 - Environment variables used for configurable values and secrets